Civilization: Axial Age

 The Bronze Age collapse was followed by the Iron Age around 1200 BCE, during which a number of new civilizations emerged, culminating in a period from the 8th to the 3rd century BCE which Karl Jaspers termed the Axial Age, presented as a critical transitional phase leading to classical civilization.

 Modernity

-A major technological and cultural transition to modernity began approximately 1500 CE in Western Europe, and from this beginning new approaches to science and law spread rapidly around the world, incorporating earlier cultures into the technological and industrial society of the present.
+A major technological and cultural transition to modernity began approximately 1500 CE in Western Europe, and from this beginning new approaches to science, technology and law spread rapidly around the world, incorporating earlier cultures into the technological and industrial society of the present.